Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: Testing the Null Hypothesis of No Threshold Regression

-Note that the above theorem does not require the shrinking threshold assumption \ref{ass:shrink_thres}, while $N \rightarrow \infty$ is only necessary to remove IFE.
-Also, there are no other restrictions on the relative rate of divergence between $N$ and $T$.
+Note that the above theorem does not require the shrinking threshold assumption \ref{ass:shrink_thres}, while $N \rightarrow \infty$ is only necessary to remove IFE and thus, there are no other restrictions on the relative rate of divergence between $N$ and $T$.

-Moving on to the semi-homogeneous model, a unique challenge due to heterogeneity is that the null hypothesis of no threshold is equivalent to testing $N$ individual hypotheses, with $N$ going to infinity.
+Moving on to the semi-homogeneous model, a new challenge arising due to heterogeneity is that the joint null hypothesis of no threshold regression is equivalent to testing $N$ individual hypotheses, with $N$ going to infinity.
 This is a multiple testing problem that can lead to low power.
-To avoid this type of multiple testing, we employ the approach of \citet{JKS}, which exploits the fact that, under the null, the model becomes homogeneous in $\delta_i^0$ because $\delta_i^0=\delta^0=0$ for all $i$.
+To avoid multiple testing, we employ the approach of \citet{JKS}, which exploits the fact that, under the null, the model becomes homogeneous in $\delta_i^0$ because $\delta_i^0=\delta^0=0$ for all $i$.
 The null implies a model with homogeneous $\delta$ coefficient, which for a given $\gamma$ can be estimated by the pooled CCE estimator: